 - Close captioned DVDs.
 The Library purchases closed-captioned (CC) editions of DVDs when available.

 - Sign language interpreters available upon request with at least 3 days’ notice.
-Call 407.742.8888 or email email@example.com.
+Call 407.742.8888 and email email@example.com.

 - Wheelchair accessible catalog/Internet stations at all locations